daviddupuis/jeffskinnerbox.github.io/content/drafts/building-my-new-blog-using-jekyll-scratch-that-pelican.md

 output/
 ```

-More work needs to be done, so updates will be required.
+XXXX FINISH THIS XXXX
 I have posted a final and more complete version of `.gitignore` [on Gist][51].

 #### Pelican Configuration File
 Pelican is configurable via setting is a Python module called `pelicanconf.py`.
-The settings you define in this configuration file will be used within the Pewlican
+The settings you define in this configuration file will be used within the Pelican
 templates that are part of the themes and to control Pelican processing.
-The basic idea is that you can point Pelican at the template files in your
+The basic idea is that, via the configuration files,
+you can point Pelican at the template files in your
 `pelican-themes/<theme>/templates/` directory to generate all static html files.
-Pelican uses [Jinja][15] for its templating language.
-In these templates, you should have access to all variables from `pelicanconf.py`
-as well as template-specific variables (See “[Template and Variables][16]”
-section of the Pelican documentation).

 Think of Pelican as having two primary modes of operation:
 local development and production deployment (i.e., `pelicanconf.py` and `publishconf.py`, respectively).